The new KTMB ETS Butterworth to Padang Besar high-speed trains have started to operate from 10th July 2015.

 If you would like to book your tickets online, you can do that easily too.

-You can also use the online search box on our booking page.
+You can also use an online agent.

 If you are taking these trains to get to Hat Yai in Thailand, you could catch the International Express train 36, that leaves for Hat Yai in the early evening.